We all know the success the Mets have had on Opening Day since losing eight of their first nine.

 But having attended the last 19 home openers, and 20 overall (the Mets are 15-5 when I’ve been there), I wondered how they’ve done in their first home game over the years.
 So I crunched the numbers …

 In the 60 New York openers, including 2020, they’ve gone 39-21 (.650), edging opponents by a cumulative score of 250-218 (an average of 4.2-3.6 per game).
 A total of 2,303,905 fans have attended the games, averaging 38,398 per game.
 The contests have averaged — I think — 2 hours, 50 minutes, with 17 of the last 21 going longer than three hours.

 One of the more interesting openers to me was in 1997, when the Mets (and Yankees) opened with doubleheaders because of rain in New York (amazing that both the Mets and Yankees were scheduled to open at home on the same day, too).
 This twin bill was news to me because, as a junior in college in Indiana in the spring of ’97, I guess I didn’t follow the day-to-day ins and outs of the season as closely as I do now.

 The Mets opened at home this year on a Thursday for third time.
 Monday leads the days of the week, with 23 instances — seven times more than any other day (Tuesday).
-They’re 16-7 opening up their home schedule on a Monday and have won four of their last five.
+They’re 3-0 opening up their home schedule on a Thursday, having done so in 1980, 2012 and ’18.
 The full day-by-day breakdown:

 Then there are the opponents.
 The Expos/Nationals have been the most frequent denizens of the opposite dugout, standing on the third-base line 11 times.
 In all, 12 different teams have appeared: